a-n-t-h-o-n-y/signals-light/docs/design.md

 /// A class to keep track of an object's lifetime.
 /** A Lifetime_observer can check if a Lifetime has ended. */ class Lifetime {
    public:
     /// Create a new lifetime to track.
-   Lifetime();    // Initializes life_ with any value.
+    Lifetime();

     /// Create a new lifetime to track.
     /** Tracking does not split across multiple Lifetime objects. */ Lifetime(Lifetime const&);

     /// Transfers the lifetime tracking to the new instance.
-   /** Trackers of the moved from object will now track the newly constructed object. */ Lifetime(Lifetime&&);
+    /** Existing trackers will now track the newly constructed lifetime. */ Lifetime(Lifetime&&) = default;

-   /// Create a new lifetime to track, overwriting and destroying the existing lifetime.
+    /// Create a new lifetime to track, destroying the existing lifetime.
-   /** Tracking does not split across multiple Lifetime objects. */ auto operator=(Lifetime const&) -> Lifetime&;
+    /** Tracking does not split across multiple Lifetime objects. */ auto operator=(Lifetime const& rhs) -> Lifetime&;

     /// Transfers the lifetime of the moved from object to *this.
-   /** Anything tracking the moved from object will now be tracking *this. */ auto operator=(Lifetime&&) -> Lifetime&;
+    /** Anything tracking the moved from object will now be tracking *this. */ auto operator=(Lifetime&& rhs) -> Lifetime&;

    public:
-   /// Return a Lifetime_observer that lets you check if *this has been destroyed.
+    /// Return a Lifetime_observer, to check if *this has been destroyed.
-   /** The returned object is valid to access after *this has been destroyed. */ auto track() const -> Lifetime_observer;
+    /** The returned object is valid even after *this i\ destroyed.
+Even though
+     *  this should never throw an exception, if a memory allocation fails at
+     *  construction, it might not throw std::bad_alloc, returning nullptr. */ auto track() const -> Lifetime_observer;

    private:
     std::shared_ptr<bool> life_;
 };
 ```